NUR-498, Research/Senior Paper I

 See ORU Modified Library of Congress Outline.

-Physical, mental and spiritual interventions for human trafficking victims.
+Find articles on the physical, mental and spiritual interventions for human trafficking victims.

 - (physical OR mental OR spiritual) AND (help OR interven*) AND human trafficking AND victim* (~18 results in Academic Search Complete)